Content delivery network: Multi CDN and CDN selection

-Combining several CDN services allow Content Providers to not rely on a single CDN service, especially concerned to deal with high peak audience during live events.
-There are several ways to allocate traffic to a particular CDN among the list, either client-side CDN selection, or server-side (at the Content Provider's origin) or cloud-side (in the middle, between the content origin and the audience).
-CDN selection criteria can be performance, availability and cost.
+Combining several CDN services allows Content Providers to not rely on a single CDN service, especially concerned to deal with high peak audience during live events.
+There are several ways to allocate traffic to a particular CDN among the list, either client-side CDN selection, server-side (at the Content Provider's origin), or cloud-side (in the middle, between the content origin and the audience).
+CDN selection criteria can be performance, availability, and cost.

 Improving CDN performance using Extension Mechanisms for DNS

 The latency (RTT) experienced by clients with non-local resolvers ("high") reduced drastically when a CDN rolled-out the EDNS0 extension in April 2014, while the latency of clients with local resolvers are unimpacted by the change ("low").

 Traditionally, CDNs have used the IP of the client's recursive DNS resolver to geo-locate the client.
 While this is a sound approach in many situations, this leads to poor client performance if the client uses a non-local recursive DNS resolver that is far away.
 For instance, a CDN may route requests from a client in India to its edge server in Singapore, if that client uses a public DNS resolver in Singapore, causing poor performance for that client.
 Indeed, a recent study showed that in many countries where public DNS resolvers are in popular use, the median distance between the clients and their recursive DNS resolvers can be as high as a thousand miles.
 In August 2011, a global consortium of leading Internet service providers led by Google announced their official implementation of the edns-client-subnet IETF Internet Draft, which is intended to accurately localize DNS resolution responses.
 The initiative involves a limited number of leading DNS service providers, such as Google Public DNS, and CDN service providers as well.
 With the edns-client-subnet EDNS0 option, CDNs can now utilize the IP address of the requesting client's subnet when resolving DNS requests.
-This approach, called end-user mapping, has been adopted by CDNs and it has been shown to drastically reduce the round-trip latencies and improve performance for clients who use public DNS or other non-local resolvers.
+This approach, called end-user mapping, has been adopted by CDNs, and it has been shown to drastically reduce the round-trip latencies and improve performance for clients who use public DNS or other non-local resolvers.
 However, the use of EDNS0 also has drawbacks as it decreases the effectiveness of caching resolutions at the recursive resolvers, increases the total DNS resolution traffic, and raises a privacy concern of exposing the client's subnet.